Frank Beamer: "Beamerball"

+Beamer Way

-On August 6, 2015, Virginia Tech renamed Spring Road to 'Beamer Way' in honor of Beamer.
+On August 6, 2015, Virginia Tech renamed Spring Road to Beamer Way in honor of Beamer.
 Located on the west side of Lane Stadium, it is the primary access route to the campus sports facilities.
-The Virginia Tech Athletics Department also changed its mailing address to '25 Beamer Way' to commemorate his jersey number as a player at the school.
+The Virginia Tech Athletics Department also changed its mailing address to 25 Beamer Way to commemorate his jersey number as a player at the school.